Families of the Uvalde shooting victims denounce Gov. Greg Abbott’s inaction on gun reform

 Abbott’s office didn’t return a request for comment Saturday.
 According to his social media pages, he spent Saturday campaigning, knocking on voters’ doors in Fort Bend County.

 When Javier Cazares asked Abbott to increase the minimum age to buy an automatic rifle, he said the governor evaded the question.
-Other Uvalde families shared stories of Abbott offering his help, asking what he could do for them, only to be disappointed by his lack of action on the issue of gun reform — the one concession families drove to Austin to demand in the hope that future Texas families wouldn’t share their fate.
+Other Uvalde families shared stories of Abbott offering his help, asking what he could do for them, only to be disappointed by his lack of action on the issue of gun reform.

 When Maggie Mireles Thomas and her family met Abbott following the death of her sister, Eva Mireles, one of the Robb Elementary teachers, he asked her, “What can I do, please?”